 Young Investigator Travel Grants

 Student Outreach for Networking and Integrating Colleagues (SONIC) Program

 Society Luncheon and Lecture

 Accompanying Persons Program

 PC computers with monaural audio playback capability, computer projectors, and laser pointers will be provided in all lecture sessions.
-All other equipment is considered to be special equipment.
+All other equipment is considered special equipment.
 Refer to the “Special Equipment” section below for additional information.
-Note that Mac computers will not be provided.
+Mac computers will not be provided.

 SPECIAL EQUIPMENT, COMPUTER EQUIPMENT, AND SOFTWARE